ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-### Compiling our wallet code
+### Compiling Wallet Code

-Now that we have the private and public keys, subwallet_id, we need to get our wallet code.
-To do this, we will use the [wallet v3 code](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet3-code.fc) from the official repository.
+Now that we have the private and public keys and the subwallet_id clearly defined we need to compile the wallet code.
+To accomplish this, we’ll use the [wallet v3 code](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/wallet3-code.fc) from the official repository.

+To compile wallet code it is necessary to use the [@ton-community/func-js](https://github.com/ton-community/func-js) library.
-We will use the [@ton-community/func-js](https://github.com/ton-community/func-js) library to compile the code.
-With it, we can compile our FunC code and get a cell containing the code.
-First, let's install library and save (--save) it to `package.json`:
+Using this library it allows us to compile FunC code and retrieve a cell containing the code.
+To get started, it is necessary to install the library and save (--save) it to the `package.json` as follows:

 ```bash
 npm i --save @ton-community/func-js
 ```

-We will only use JavaScript to compile code, as the libraries for compiling code are developed here.
-However, after compiling, we only need to   keep the **base64 output** of our cell and it is possible to use it in other languages (like Go) as well.
+We’ll only use JavaScript to compile code, as the libraries for compiling code are JavaScript based.
+However, after compiling is finalized, as long as we have the **base64 output** of our cell and it is possible to code in languages such as Go and others.

 First, we need to create two files: `wallet_v3.fc` and `stdlib.fc`.
-The compiler works with  stdlib.fc library.
-All necessary and basic functions, which are corresponding with `asm` instructions were created here.
-We can download stdlib.fc from [here](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/stdlib.fc).
-In `wallet_v3.fc`, it is necessary to copy the code mentioned above.
-Now we have the following structure of our project:
+The compiler works with the stdlib.fc library.
+All necessary and basic functions, which correspond with the `asm` instructions were created in the library.
+The stdlib.fc file can be downloaded [here](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/stdlib.fc).
+In the  `wallet_v3.fc` file it is necessary to copy the code above.
+Now we have the following structure for the project we are creating:

 ```
 .